13 Creepy & Kooky Facts About ‘The Addams Family’

 Everett Collection

-In the 1973 animated series, several of the original stars did not want to lend their voices to the news cartoon.
-A young Jodie Foster actually voiced Pugsley Addams.
+In the 1973 animated series, several of the original stars did not want to lend their voices to the new cartoon, so new voice actors were brought in.
+Because of this, a young Jodie Foster actually voiced Pugsley Addams.

 1999 Tim Burton-Director Of The Movie "Sleepy Hollow."